What We Do

 "Our wealth is tied to one asset.
 The next generation wants different things."

 We work with families at the intersection of the financial and the personal.
-The technical work — wealth structuring, trust arrangements, tax planning, estate design — is only as good as the human framework that holds it together.
+The technical work of wealth structuring, trust arrangements, tax planning, and estate design is only as good as the human framework that holds it together.
 We design both.

 One important principle: we do not present a solution before we understand the question.
 In family advisory, the most expensive mistake is answering a question the client has not finished asking yet.